Friday, May 28, 2021

 Publisher: ASCII.
 Later Enterbrain and Kadokawa.

-In addition, SNE is responsible for the translation of a number of Western RPGs into Japanese as well as the continuation and expansion of those games in Japan.
-Currently they hand GURPS, Shadowrun, Tunnels & Trolls, and Warhammer Fantasy Roleplay.
+In addition, Group SNE is responsible for the translation of a number of Western RPGs into Japanes, as well as the continuation and expansion of those games in Japan.
+Currently they handle GURPS, Shadowrun, Tunnels & Trolls, and Warhammer Fantasy Roleplay.

 I don't know a lot about the game beyond its general premise and a little bit about its rather unusual system.
 Ghost Hunter is set around the 1920s and 30s and focuses on the Player Characters fighting off incursions of supernatural entities into our mortal world.